-Police Shut Down London Bridge, Witnesses Claim Shots Fired

-Dozens of police response vehicles swarmed onto London Bridge Friday afternoon, blocking one of the busiest river crossings in London, amid reports of shots having been fired in the vicinity.
+London Bridge Terror: Police Shoot Knifeman, Several Injured

-Images and video uploaded to social media from London bridge Friday showed a large white lorry jack-knifed across the road blocking traffic, as well as dozens of police vehicles and armed response officers in the area.
+Images and video uploaded to social media from London bridge Friday show dozens of police vehicles and armed response officers in the area amid the apparent knife attack.
+Police shot one man dead at the scene and several are reported injured.

 The site of the incident is directly adjacent to London Bridge Station, one of the busiest rail interchanges in London.
 An internal railway security alert memo seen by Breitbart London states that during an “incident” on the bridge, a “male has been shot”.
 The Metropolitan Police have said “We are in the early stages of dealing with an incident at London Bridge.”